62582c42ff475ca78e9cd77a Ideas Image P 1080

 11. Social media praise

 If your employee is active on social media, they might enjoy a shoutout from the company’s pages.
-Singing their praises online gives them a chance to show their friends and family just how talented they are and how great their company is!
+Singing their praises online gives your people a chance to show their friends and family just how great their company is!
+Public recognition can be a really powerful way to show that you appreciate your employees.

 12. Encourage employees to share their wins